digger1213/CruiserImproved/README.md

 - Slight invulnerability for the Cruiser after taking damage to reduce the damage taken by rolling or multi-impacts at low speed.
 - Short invulnerability for the Cruiser when critically damaged (engine on fire) allowing players to react and escape before the Cruiser explodes.
 - Prevent knockback from Old Bird missiles knocking players out of the seat.
-- Ability to push destroyed cruisers.
+- Ability to push destroyed Cruisers.
-- Prevent the cruiser from sliding sideways down slopes (ie, when dropped off the magnet on Artifice).
+- Prevent the Cruiser from sliding sideways down slopes (ie, when dropped off the magnet on Artifice).
+- Prevent the Cruiser damage sound being detected by dogs if the engine is off, preventing them from repeatedly attacking Cruisers due to the sound they cause.
-- \[Host\] Prevent anyone in the lobby other than the driver pressing the eject button on cruisers.
+- \[Host\] Prevent anyone in the lobby other than the driver pressing the eject button on Cruisers.
 Disabled in the config by default.
+- \[Host\] Entities pathfind around stationary Cruisers with no one seated, instead of walking straight through and causing damage.

 ### Bugfixes
 - \[Host\] Prevent the gas pedal or brake pedal from being stuck down if the player leaves the Cruiser while holding them.